wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/Infrastructure/Storage/RDB/RelationalDataBase-Reference.md

 # Resource: 资源汇总

-* [2016-Readings in Databases【Collection 】](https://github.com/rxin/db-readings): A list of papers essential to understanding databases and building new data systems.
+* [2016-Readings in Databases #Collection#](https://github.com/rxin/db-readings): A list of papers essential to understanding databases and building new data systems.

 ## Book: 书籍